IGM-202-2235/project-2-rssathe08311/README.md

 ## Sources
 -   The uncompleted webcomic this is based off of: [https://www.webtoons.com/en/canvas/unknown-tomorrow/list?title_no=379290](url)
     - I am the co-author and artist
+    - Github doesn't like the link so it has to be copied and pasted into a browser

 ## Make it Your Own
 This project is entirely based off of Unknown Tomorrow, a webcomic I created in highschool.